-Visit the Museum Gardens of the eighteenth century poet, William Cowper, a very innovative gardener, living at a time when seeds and plants were arriving from North America.
-He was resident at Orchard Side in the Market Place at Olney from 1768 to 1786.
-We know many of the plants he grew from his letters and poems.
+Visit the Museum Gardens of the eighteenth-century poet, William Cowper, a passionate gardener living at a time when seeds and plants were arriving from North America.
+From his letters and poems, many of which were written here at Orchard Side, we know many of the plants he grew.
 He said of himself:

 ‘Gardening was of all employments that in which I succeeded best.’

 He even grew pineapples in the museum garden, having received from the gardener at Gayhurst House, ‘six fruiting pines’.
 He grew these on a hotbed of bark, covered by a ‘light’ or cold frame which he made himself.
 We do not know the layout of his original garden, other than he had ‘a gravel walk thirty yards long’.
 But we do know that he built himself a greenhouse to over-winter his evergreens, particularly the myrtles, of which he was particularly fond.
 In the summer months, he seems to have used it as a conservatory, as we would today.

 ‘I began with lettuces, and went onto cauliflowers, cucumbers and melons.’

 Click the image below for an expanded view.